 HISTORY: New Creation Preschool was founded and created by a group of people from New Creation Fellowship Church in 1994.
 Kristin Neufeld Epp began then as director and lead teacher.
 In the first year, New Creation Preschool operated as an all day childcare program.
 Starting in Fall 1995, we moved to a preschool structure.
 We grew as a program and moved to Asbury Park in 2002 after fire destroyed our classroom at New Creation Fellowship Church.
 We were blessed to have added intergenerational experiences with Asbury Park elders before moving back to New Creation Fellowship Church in time for the 2009-2010 school year.
 In Fall of 2011, we added two afternoon sessions to accommodate our growing program.

 WHO WE ARE NOW: New Creation Preschool is licensed by the State of Kansas for children 2.5 years of age and up (and not yet enrolled in kindergarten).
 Children attend one, two or three sessions per week.
 This program operates under regulations required by the Kansas Department of Health and Environment.
 Each class is guided by Ms. Kristin (lead teacher and director) and a Classroom Assistant.
 Volunteers will be welcomed into our classroom after training, health assessments and background checks required by the State of Kansas.
 Our qualified staff is overseen by the New Creation Preschool Serving Unit which meets monthly to care for the needs of the preschool.
 All matters pertaining to New Creation Preschool will be processed with staff members and brought to Preschool Serving Unit meetings.
 Members include a Chairperson, Treasurer, Parent Representative, Community Liaison, Project Development Representative, and NCF Church Council Liason.
 While New Creation Preschool has never been seen by New Creation Fellowship Church as a way to “get preschool families to come to church,” we celebrate when they do!
-You are warmly welcomed to join us at 9:30 for “one-room school house” model of Sunday School (in the preschool classroom) and 10:45 for a relaxed and genuine worship time.
+You are warmly welcomed to join us at 9:30 for Sunday School (in the preschool classroom) and 10:45 for a relaxed and genuine worship time.

 PHILOSOPHY: New Creation’s philosophy is that early childhood should be a time for exploration and discovery.
 Education in these early years should foster competence in young children in all areas of their lives.
 Our purpose is to provide a Christian atmosphere for your children where they can grow physically, emotionally, socially, creatively, and intellectually while best preparing them for Kindergarten.